-Cardiac Surgery Made Ridiculously Simple
+Cardiac Surgery Made Incredibly Simple

 by Art Wallace, M.D., Ph.D.